 (Cornet: Toot!
 Toot!): This ‘stage direction’ is placed below line 6 to which the ‘Toot!
 Toot!’ should belong.
 To make it scan when reading it, the ‘Cornet’ has to remain unspoken.
 This also applies to the same stage direction in other stanzas, though not all have it.
 See the Introductory Comment for a discussion of Kipling’s use of this technique.

 ‘…marchin’ clobber’: His field uniform, ‘clobber’ being slang for clothes.

 Loo!
 Loo!
-Lulu!..etc.’ ’ Another stage direction, here set after the first two words of the line to which it belongs, the Lines 8 and 8a together forming the last line of the second quatrain.
+Lulu!..etc.: another stage direction, here set after the first two words of the line to which it belongs, lines 8 and 8a together forming the last line of the second quatrain.
 The word Chorus has to be overlooked in order for it to scan, which contributes to the generally disjointed and haphazard effect.
-This also occurs at Line 24 and 24a.
+This also occurs at lines 24 and 24a.
 (See Verse Form in the Introduction.)